-Therapist at a Glance I'm the therapist for you if: You’re ready to rewrite your story You would like to strengthen your relationships You‘re in search of ways to express yourself authentically You would like a guided and constructive approach to your sessions, where you are met with open-mindedness and kindness.
-Session Types: Individual and Relationship Therapy Availability: Virtual & In-person Specialties: trauma, grief, healing from trauma/grief within a relationship, relationship therapy Approaches: Narrative therapy, EMDR, IFS, Gottman Relational Therapy Favorite Resources: The Gifts of Imperfection- Brene Brown, gottman.com, self-compassion.org Christine's Bio Christine started working in mental health over nine years ago with the ideology that you should “become who you needed when you were younger.”
-She has worked with individuals with a range of backgrounds.
-Her passion for working with grief and trauma grew over the years upon recognizing that our past experiences impact us more than we may realize.
-Christine uses a postmodern approach drawing from her training in narrative therapy, mindfulness, IFS, and EMDR.
-She believes that together it is possible to create new stories of our lives that feel more empowering and genuine.
-She cares about the messaging we have internalized throughout our lives and encourages individuals to determine what messages still serve them.
-EMDR allows her to reprocess some of these messages.
+Meet Christine I'm the therapist for you if: You’re ready to rewrite your story You're in search of ways to express yourself authentically You would like to strengthen your relationships You would like a guided and constructive approach to your sessions, where you are met with open-mindedness and kindness Session Types: Individual Therapy, Relationship Therapy, Sex Therapy Availability: Virtual & In-Person Specialties: 2LGBTQIA+ Experiences, Anxiety, Bereavement, Body Acceptance, Communication & Conflict Resolution, Desire & Intimacy, Emotional Regulation, Grief & Loss, Grief within a Relationship, Life Transitions, Suicidal Thoughts, Trauma & Post Traumatic Stress Symptoms.
+Approaches: Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), Gottman Method Relational Therapy, Grief Therapy, Narrative Therapy, Trauma Informed Therapy.
+Favorite Resources: The Gifts of Imperfection by Brene Brown (Book) The Gottman Institute (Website) Dr. Kristen Neff's Self-Compassion (Website) Christine's Bio Christine started working in mental health over ten years ago with the ideology that you should “become who you needed when you were younger.”
+They have worked with individuals with a range of backgrounds.
+Their passion for working with grief and trauma grew over the years upon recognizing that our past experiences impact us more than we may realize.
+Christine uses a postmodern approach drawing from their training in narrative therapy, mindfulness, IFS, and EMDR.
+They believe that together it is possible to create new stories of our lives that feel more empowering and genuine.
+They care about the messaging we have internalized throughout our lives and encourage individuals to determine what messages still serve them.
+EMDR allows them to reprocess some of these messages.
+Christine is passionate about understanding our inner systems and how they influence our day-to-day lives.
+Through Internal Family Systems (IFS) Christine encourages their clients to go inside and explore their inner world.
+IFS looks at how/when/where different parts of ourselves come up to protect us (i.e. perfectionist, avoidant, people pleasing, rage, eating disorders, etc.), while also looking to heal and unburden our more wounded parts.
+IFS allows us to connect with our core self to help us show up authentically and make decisions from a self-led approach.
 Christine also has extensive experience working with traumatic bereavement and first responders.
 Trauma can get in the way of being able to grieve our losses.
 EMDR can be helpful when we cannot access the good memories of those we have lost because traumatic images are flooding our minds.
-She also became passionate about working with first responders after being a crisis clinician working out of police detachments.
+They also became passionate about working with first responders after being a crisis clinician working out of police detachments.
 During our darkest times, it is important to remember that we do not need to suffer in silence.
 Sometimes it is difficult to verbally express how we feel and we might not know how to ask our partner for support; this is when coming to see a therapist as a couple can be beneficial.
 Through guided sessions, couples are able to strengthen their bond and to learn the skills required to fully communicate with one another during the most challenging times.
 Using methods cultivated by the Gottman Institute for Couples Therapy, Christine is able to fully examine the relationship and determine its strengths, as well as the areas that need a little more development.
-As a Gottman trained therapist, she is able to provide suggestions to strengthen the particular areas of potential growth.
-When Christine is not working, she is most likely to be found being active or somewhere in the woods.
-Her giant Bernese Mountain dog is most likely not far from her.
+As a Gottman trained therapist, they are able to provide suggestions to strengthen the particular areas of potential growth.
+Christine also incorporates an IFS approach within couples sessions to encourage partners to understand and voice their activated parts so communication can happen between both of their core selves.
+A blended Gottman and IFS approach can be especially helpful when one or both partners has experienced trauma.
+When Christine is not working, they are most likely to be found being active or somewhere in the woods.
+Their giant Bernese Mountain dog is most likely not far from them.
 Many Employee Assistance Programs (EAP) and extended health care plans will cover services rendered by a Registered Social Worker.